forestgrape/coronavirus/index.md

 [in work]
 - condensation
 - rainfall
-- virion attachment to non host materials
+- virion attachment to non infectable materials (which is nearly everthing except a tiny fraction of cells in the scarce hosts)
     * earth
     * water
     * rocks